upenn-cis198-2018f/homework0/README.md

 Note: If your implementation acts differently on the grading machine because of subtle differences or bugs across distros or OS versions, don't worry.
 We will figure it out together and no harm will come to your grade.

 ### Rust Versions
-As of this writing I am using Rust Stable 1.28.
+As of this writing, the latest version of Rust is 1.37.0.
 We will use the newest stable version available for every assignment.
 Please read  about [the rust train release model](https://doc.rust-lang.org/book/second-edition/appendix-07-nightly-rust.html#choo-choo-release-channels-and-riding-the-trains) for more information.
 I am using the rust target stable-x86_64-unknown-linux-gnu

 Note: For our purposes, it won't really make a difference.
 But this will ensure everyone is working off the same base.
+So don't really worry about it.

 ## Setup